 Freehold land Not depreciated

-Buildings 2% to 2.6%
+Buildings 2.6%

+Leasehold improvement 10% to 20%

-Machinery and equipment 10% to 25%
+Machinery and equipment 10% to 20%

-Computer and office equipment 20% to 33.3%
+Computer, fixtures and office equipment 20% to 33.3%

 Transportation equipment 10%

 Where parts of an item of property, plant and equipment have different useful lives, the cost of that item is allocated on a reasonable basis among the parts and each part is depreciated separately.
 Useful lives and the depreciation method are reviewed, and adjusted if appropriate, at least at each financial year end.